varnishcache/varnish-cache/doc/sphinx/reference/varnishstat.rst

 =======

-The varnishstat utility was originally developed by Poul-Henning Kamp ⟨phk@phk.freebsd.dk⟩ in cooperation with Verdens Gang AS, Varnish Software AS and Varnish Software.
-Manual page written by Dag-Erling Smørgrav, and Per Buer.
+The varnishstat utility was originally developed by Poul-Henning Kamp
+<phk@phk.freebsd.dk> in cooperation with Verdens Gang AS and Varnish
+Software AS.
+Manual page written by Dag-Erling Smørgrav and Per Buer.

 COPYRIGHT
 =========